department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim.md

 ### How do I prepare before starting my application?

 - [Find out if you're eligible for VA disability compensation](/disability/eligibility/).
-- Gather any supporting documents you'll submit yourself when you file your disability claim.
+- Gather any evidence (supporting documents) you'll submit yourself when you file your disability claim.
 - Be sure your claim is filled out completely and you have all the supporting documents ready to send in along with your claim.
 This will help us process your claim quickly. <br>
 [Learn more about fully developed claims](/disability/how-to-file-claim/evidence-needed/).